matthieugomez/StringDistances.jl/README.md

 The function `pairwise` is particularly optimized for QGram-distances (each element is processed only once).

-### distance modifiers
+### fuzzywuzzy
 The package also defines Distance "modifiers" that are defined in the Python package - [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/).
-These modifiers are particularly helpful to match strings composed of multiple words.
+These modifiers are particularly helpful to match strings composed of multiple words (e.g. addresses, company names).

 - [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) returns the minimum of the distance between the shorter string and substrings of the longer string.
 - [TokenSort](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders by returning the distance of the two strings, after re-ordering words alphabetically.
 - [TokenSet](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders and word numbers by returning the distance between the intersection of two strings with each string.
-- [TokenMax](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) normalizes the distance, and combine the `Partial`, `TokenSort` and `TokenSet` modifiers, with penalty terms depending on string lengths.
-This is a good distance to match strings composed of multiple words, like addresses.   `TokenMax(Levenshtein())` corresponds to the distance defined in [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)
+- [TokenMax](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) normalizes the distance, and combine the `Partial`, `TokenSort` and `TokenSet` modifiers, with penalty terms depending on string.   `TokenMax(Levenshtein())` corresponds to the distance defined in [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)

 ### find